 Step 1: Check Where You Stand

-Use RecurPost or native platform insights to pull basic numbers.
-Tools like Sprout Social or Google Analytics can help you spot trends in website traffic, customer inquiries, and performance metrics.
+Audit your posts: what gains engagement, what flops, and whether you’re on the right social media platforms.
+Use RecurPost or platform insights to track metrics.
+Tools like Sprout Social or Google Analytics reveal customer inquiries, website traffic, and performance metrics.

 Step 2: Set Real Goals

-• Grow traffic → track clicks from links
+• Grow traffic → monitor clicks and website traffic

-• Sell more → track leads or purchases from posts
+• Sell more → measure leads or purchases

 Step 3: Define Your Audience